-* Will be content to do the job you are hired for and won't be making waves three months after you start about moving up.
+- Will be content to do the job you are hired for and won't complain about moving up three months after you start.

-In situations like this, it's human nature to feel superior to your junior coworkers.
-But acting superior will only torpedo your plans.
-Be mindful of your own development in the role, and manage your own performance.
+It's human nature to feel superior to your junior co-workers, but acting superior will only torpedo your plans.
+Be mindful of your own development in the role and manage your own performance.
 If you remember that the lower position is just one step in a long-term career strategy, you will perform well and with purpose.

-[Ian Christie founded BoldCareer.com to help individuals build bold, fulfilling careers and help organizations attract, develop and retain talent.
-A career coach, consultant, three-time entrepreneur, former senior director at Monster and former retained executive search consultant, Ian is an expert in the fields of careers and recruitment.
-He believes that career management is a central theme to both personal and organizational effectiveness.
-BoldCareer.com offers career services to companies and individuals as well as free career resources.]
+Ian Christie founded BoldCareer.com to help individuals build bold, fulfilling careers and help organizations attract, develop and retain talent.
+A career coach, consultant, three-time entrepreneur and former senior director at Monster, Christie is an expert in the fields of careers and recruitment.